The End of the Receipt Rodeo in Construction

 How Speedchain Is Changing the Game

-By integrating card issuance, spend control, and job cost coding in one platform, Speedchain eliminates the guesswork between the field and finance.
 Each transaction, whether it is a material pickup, rental, or client lunch, can be coded to the correct project, cost code, and general ledger account the moment it occurs.
-Receipts are uploaded instantly from a mobile device and tied directly to the transaction.
+Receipts are uploaded instantly via a text or the Speedchain app and tied directly to the transaction.

 Looking Ahead

-Expense management might not be glamorous, but it is foundational to the success of construction companies.
-Every late receipt, every missing code, every manual entry is a distraction from what truly matters: building and delivering profitable projects.
+Expense management is foundational to the success of construction companies.
+Every late receipt, every missing code, every manual entry is a distraction from building and delivering profitable projects.
+The end of the receipt rodeo is coming, and it’s never been easier to get real-time visibility and control over project costs.

 How Speedchain Is Changing the Game

-By integrating card issuance, spend control, and job cost coding in one platform, Speedchain eliminates the guesswork between the field and finance.
 Each transaction, whether it is a material pickup, rental, or client lunch, can be coded to the correct project, cost code, and general ledger account the moment it occurs.
-Receipts are uploaded instantly from a mobile device and tied directly to the transaction.
+Receipts are uploaded instantly via a text or the Speedchain app and tied directly to the transaction.

 Looking Ahead

-Expense management might not be glamorous, but it is foundational to the success of construction companies.
-Every late receipt, every missing code, every manual entry is a distraction from what truly matters: building and delivering profitable projects.
+Expense management is foundational to the success of construction companies.
+Every late receipt, every missing code, every manual entry is a distraction from building and delivering profitable projects.
+The end of the receipt rodeo is coming, and it’s never been easier to get real-time visibility and control over project costs.